parabix/parabix-devel-mirror/implementationGuide-radical_count.md

 Members of class `UnicodeSetTable`:

 * `map<string, const UCD::UnicodeSet*> _unicodeset_radical_table`:
 This map lists all 214 Kangxi radical sets and their respective keys.
-The key of each set is the Kangxi radical index, and the value is the corresponding unicode set.
+The key of each set is the Kangxi radical index, and the value is the corresponding unicode set (retrieved from [kRSKangXi.h](https://cs-git-research.cs.surrey.sfu.ca/cameron/parabix-devel/blob/delta-radicalgrep/include/unicode/data/kRSKangXi.h)).
 This is not used in the current iteration, but will be implemented later on.

 * `map<string, const UCD::UnicodeSet*> radical_table`:
 Instead of using a numeric key, the actual Kangxi radical is used and mapped to their corresponding values.
 Note that one unicode set may belong to different radicals (e.g. 水 and 氵both map to set 85).